 Early History

-The earliest population of Bhutan turned into nomadic tribes that migrated from Tibet within the 6th century.
-They were called Monpas, and their way of existence has become intently influenced by Tibetan Buddhism.
-Introduced Buddhism to Bhutan in the seventh century, Guru Rinpoche, sometimes known as Padmasambhava, rose to become among the most revered people in Bhutanese history.
-Kurjey Lhakhang is credited with establishing the first Buddhist temple in the United States.
+Early Bhutanese inhabitants became nomadic tribes moving from Tibet in the sixth century.
+Called Monpas, Tibetan Buddhism has been gradually influencing their way of life.
+Originally bringing Buddhism to Bhutan in the seventh century, Guru Rinpoche—also known as Padmasambhava—rose to become among the most eminent figures in Bhutanese history.
+The first Buddhist temple in the United States is given to Kurjey Lhakhang.

 Unification and Expansion

-In the seventeenth century, Zhabdrung Ngawang Namgyal arrived in Bhutan and unified the warring tribes below his management.
+Arriving in Bhutan in the 17th century, Zhabdrung Ngawang Namgyal subdued the fighting tribes.
 He mounted a dual machine of governance, with non-secular and secular powers held using separate governments.
-This unique device continues to be practiced in contemporary-day Bhutan.
+This unique device continues to be practised in contemporary-day Bhutan.
 Under Zhabdrung's rule, Bhutan extended its territory by conquering components of Tibet and India.
 However, after his death, internal conflicts added approximately a length of instability and decline.

 Origins and early agreement, 600–1600

 Records display that extremely good stone, bronze, and iron implements were observed in Bhutan.
 These may be connected to early Stone Age equipment observed in nearby regions.
-In addition, the presence of a Bronze Age civilization has also been proven by using numerous artifacts and prehistoric websites scattered at some point in the USA.
+In addition, the presence of a Bronze Age civilization has also been proven by using numerous artifacts and prehistoric sites scattered throughout the USA.
 Bhutan evolved during this period into several small territories controlled by penlops and chieftains.
 The most powerful had been Minjur Tenpa Choekyi Wangchuk, son of Penlop of Trongsa Jigme Namgyal.

 Entry of Buddhism